The Charter of the Helsinki Foundation for Human Rights

 § 10.
 Authorities of the Foundation include its Council and Board.

-§ 11.
-1. Council of the Foundation resolves if at least a half of its members are present at the meeting of the Council, and the President of the Council has notified all of its members by registered mail at least 14 days before the date of that session.
+2. At the meeting a Council resolves if at least a half of its members are present of the session and the President of the Council has notified all of its members at least 14 days before the date of that session.
 The letter of notification should contain the agenda.
-The agenda may only be changed with consent of all members of the Council present at the session.
+The agenda may only be changed with consent of all members of the Council present of the session.

 § 11a.
 1. The Foundation’s Council is composed of the Founders who, within 14 days of the date on which the Court’s decision to sanction the present amendments becomes valid, express their will to be members of the Council.
 Also other persons may be co-opted to the Council.
 The membership of the Council of a Founder who has been appointed to the Foundation’s Board is subject to suspension.